rubiin/sample-env/README.md

 <a href="https://www.npmjs.com/package/sample-env"><img src="https://img.shields.io/npm/dm/sample-env" alt="NPM Downloads" /></a>

 # About
-Easily generate sample environment files for your projects.
-Running sample-env will remove all secrets and only generate an env file with the following variables in your env
+Effortlessly create sample environment files tailored to your projects with ease.This cli streamlines the process by effortlessly generating environment files, ensuring all sensitive information is excluded saving you the hassle of manually scrubbing secrets

 ## How to install